elgiano/nn.ar/README.md

     cmake --build build --config Release --target install

 > **Note: for building with any supercollider version earlier than 3.13**: nn.ar needs a macro called `ClearUnitOnMemFailed`, which was defined in supercollider starting from version 3.13.
 If for any reason you need to build nn.ar with a previous version of supercollider, you have to copy [these two macros](https://github.com/supercollider/supercollider/blob/a80436ac2cb22b8cef62192c86be2951639c184f/include/plugin_interface/SC_Unit.h#L83-L92) and put them in `NNModel.cpp`.

+### Pulling a new version

+If you have already cloned nn.ar and you wish to update your local repo, remember to also update submodules:

+    git pull
+    git submodule update --init --recursive --depth 1

 ### Note for sc-plugin development